 On 23rd June the UK voted to leave the European Union.
 Consequently, trade regulations and relationships between the UK and the EU will be changing.
-Companies in all sectors will be affected, including iPushPull.
-As a provider of live data sharing to businesses in multiple sectors across Europe, continued compliance with European data protection regulation is critical for us and our customers.
+Companies in all sectors will be affected, including ipushpull.
+As a provider of live data sharing to businesses in multiple sectors across Europe continued compliance with European data protection regulations is critical for us and our customers.

 EU General Data Protection Regulation